Example of Confusion Matrix in Python

 Topics to be reviewed:

-• Creating a Confusion Matrix using pandas
+• Creating a Confusion Matrix using Pandas

-• Displaying the Confusion Matrix using seaborn
+• Displaying the Confusion Matrix using Matplotlib and Seaborn

 • Working with non-numeric data